 So many amazing and humbling things, with aha! moments throughout the journey.
 I’ve learned so much and had a wonderful time.
 It was definitely not all sunshine and roses, but gain, resilience helped me bounce back and continue to the next save point.

 So what now?
-I’m pouring the lion’s share of my energy into growing my curated directory of venues for small meetings and business events.
+At the moment, I’m pouring the lion’s share of my energy into building out a curated directory of venues for small meetings and business events.
 It takes up a great deal of time, but I love being on the road and taking pictures of new spaces, while helping other businesses grow, I still see clients privately, but I primarily build learning networks and event websites these days, and then only for my consulting clients.
-I’m putting my academic and counsiling skills to work in helping them develop their own learning programs and conferences.
-Stay tuned for these events in my social feeds, and let’s talk if you’re ready to launch yours!
+I’m putting my academic and counseling skills to work in helping them develop their own learning programs and conferences.
+Stay tuned for these events in my social feeds, and let’s talk if you’re ready to launch your edupreneur program.